-Video released of moment Oregon high school football coach disarms and hugs student carrying loaded shotgun
+Oregon high school football coach disarms and hugs student carrying loaded shotgun

-Surveillance footage has been released showing the moment a high school coach in Oregon prevented a possible school shooting and suicide attempt five months ago.
+A high school coach in Oregon prevented a possible school shooting and suicide attempt five months ago, reports say.

-Keanon Lowe, the football, track coach and security guard for Parkrose High School was seen disarming, embracing and comforting student Angel Granados-Diaz, 18, who walked into school with a loaded shotgun hidden in his jacket on May 17.
+Keanon Lowe, the football, track coach and security guard for Parkrose High School helped de-escalate the situation by disarming, embracing and comforting an unidentified student, who walked into school with a loaded shotgun hidden in his jacket on May 17.

-In the video, Lowe, a former wide receiver for the Oregon Ducks, emerges from a classroom holding the shotgun and backpedaling from Granados-Diaz before another teacher was able to take the weapon away from the pair.
+In the video, Lowe, a former wide receiver for the Oregon Ducks, emerges from a classroom holding the shotgun and backpedaling student before another teacher was able to take the weapon away from the pair.
 In a separate video, students ran for their lives after spotting the gunman in the hallway.

 WOMAN CLAIMS DAUGHTER REMAIN WERE DESECRATED AFTER OREGON CEMETERY CRACKED OPEN CASKET